simplenetes-io/simplenetes/doc/FIRSTPOD.md

 COPY ./build

 ```

+With this setup you can have a pod working for local development but also which can be released properly into a cluster.

 Your build process should aim at building a docker image which is tagged and pushed properly, then the `pod.yaml` `image` value needs to be set to that new image version.